Pathoschild/smapi-mod-dump/source/~purrplingcat/CustomGiftDialogue/README.md

 Random suffix can be combined with reaction dialogue suffix like `_birthday` and etc.

 **NOTE:** Mod seeks for concrete gift object dialogue first, then for an object category.
 That means if you specify reaction for seeds category (id number -74, dialogue key `GiftReactionCategory_-74`) and for object *Parsnip Seeds* (`GiftReaction_Parsnip_Seeds`), then if you gift Parsnip Seeds to your concrete NPC, then you see dialogue for *Pasrsnip Seeds*.
 If you gift other seeds, you see dialogue for seeds category.
+**NOTE ABOUT REVEAL DIALOGUES:** If you have defined relatives for your NPCs in the NPC disposition file, often you can see original vanilla SDV reveal dialogue despite your custom reveal dialogue lines are defined.
+If you want to avoid the originals, don't define relatives in NPC disposition file.

 Most simple way how to add custom gift reaction dialogues is do it with [Content Patcher](https://github.com/Pathoschild/StardewMods/blob/stable/ContentPatcher/docs/author-guide.md):